Updated July 14, 2023

 - As said earlier, cash flow plans are only concerned with cash inflows & cash outflows.
 It has no consideration with a background of events happening before cash occurrence.
 Thus, the cash plan does not give information about the events.

-- The finance department prepares a cash flow plan on the basis of their experience.
-If cash flow requirements of other departments are not considered, the plan may fail.
+- The finance department prepares a cash flow plan based on their experience.
+If the cash flow requirements of other departments are not considered, the plan may fail.

 - The future is unpredictable & so does the cash flow plans.

 - The company may get false security of cash patterns in case of mistakes in probable dates.